fiddus/express-format-response/README.md

 ## Usage

-This middleware sends the data defined in the configuration template as JSON.
+This middleware sends the data as defined in the configuration template, in JSON format.
 For this to work, this must be the last middleware used, and no middleware before it can send the response before (unless thats desired, in case of errors or authentications problems, for example).